agude/agude.github.io/_drafts/2019-04-15-python_patterns_total_ordering.md

     self.author = author
 {% endhighlight python %}

-We want the `Book` class to be comparable, because that will allow us to order the books on the shelf (using `sorted()` for instance).
+We want the `Book` class to be comparable because that will allow us to order the books on the shelf (using `sorted()` for instance).
 Books will be sorted first by author and then by title.
-To implement that, we write the six special methods like this:
+To implement that, we might write the six special methods like this:

 {% highlight python %}